- 2013 WAMI Award Winner for Male Vocalist of the Year

 JD has studied guitar locally under Reverend Raven, Misha Siegfried, and Steve Cohen.
 JD exclusively plays Lentz guitars and Dr. Z amps.

-Having collaborated with many of Milwaukee's top musicians, both on the stage and in the studio, his bass playing style is known to have a very "deep pocket" added with just the right amount of flair to get his point across and make it really tasty.
+Having collaborated with many of Milwaukee's top musicians both on the stage and in the studio, and crediting Donald "Duck" Dunn as one of his biggest influences, his bass playing style is known to have a very "deep pocket" with just the right amount of flair.

 Jon Lovas is an up-and-coming woodwind performer in the Milwaukee area and performs regularly on Saxophone, Clarinet, and Flute.
 He is a recent graduate of UW Milwaukee where he studied Music Education and studied the saxophone with local jazz legend Curt Hanrahan.
 Jon has performed with the Milwaukee Chamber Orchestra and Milwaukee Opera Theatre.
 During the day he teaches primary music education at two schools in the greater Milwaukee Area and has a large roster of students taking private lessons.
 Jon helped write and arrange the horn parts for Tweed Funk's last two CD's First Name Lucky and Love Is.

 - 2014 WAMI Winner for Brass/Reeds Player of the Year

 In 2013 Kevin was nominated for a WAMI for Brass/Reeds Player of the Year.
 Additionally, Kevin drew praise from Bruce Iglauer (Alligator Records) for his trumpet playing during a recent performance at Buddy Guy's Legends.